m0nnnna/snowcaller/README.md

 13. quest.json: controls what quests are available
 14. treasures.json: control random loot
 15. shop.txt: allows the listing of items - Note due to the change to .json this might need work
-16. skills.txt: controls available skills
+16. skills.json: controls available skills
 17. locations.txt: controls available locations

 Love Snowcaller?
 Fork it, tweak it, or add your own flair!
 Submit pull requests with new features, or expand the world by editing the JSON files—no coding needed for new monsters, skills, items, gear, quests, or lore.